 From private to public to active transport, improving the quality of how people and things move around Macquarie Park is vital to creating better outcomes for all.
-The strategic masterplan will:
+The Strategic Master Plan will:

-- Increase walkable links and walking choices within and into Macquarie Park and its precincts - Increase the quality of interchange between metro, bus and active transport networks - Encourage a sustained transition away from private vehicle use to a more balanced mode share.
-This will include parking innovation - Respond to the natural features and attributes of Country to enhance streamlined movement through and to Macquarie Park
+- Increase walkable links and walking choices within and into Macquarie Park and its neighbourhoods; - Increase the quality of interchange between metro, bus and active transport networks ; - Encourage a sustained transition away from private vehicle use to a more balanced mode share.
+This will include parking innovation; and - Respond to the natural features and attributes of Country to enhance streamlined movement through and to Macquarie Park.